scampanoni/LLVM_middleend_template/README.md

 # LLVM_middleend_template

-This is the template to use for assignments of the Code Analysis and Transformation class at Northwestern
+This is the template to use for assignments of the Code Analysis and Transformation class at Northwestern University.

 Website of the class = https://users.cs.northwestern.edu/~simonec/CAT.html